Health and Safety Excellence program: Topic requirements

 Summary:

-Records related to health and safety demonstrate that training, communication and implementation have taken place.
-Unlike documents, which describe the "who, what and when" of a process and are changed as needed, records are created when things are done and are never modified once they have been created.
+Unlike documents, which can be updated as needed, records are proof something happened.
 Examples of records include, training records, meeting minutes, inspection reports, evaluation reports, sampling reports, documented interviews and test results.

 Requirements:

-The occupational health and safety management system documentation will include, as a minimum, records determined by the business to be necessary for planning, implementation, control, evaluation and overall management of the occupational health and safety management system.
+The health and safety management system documentation must include, as a minimum, records determined by your business to be necessary for planning, implementation, control, evaluation and overall management of the health and safety management system.

-Your business will establish, implement, monitor and maintain a procedure to:
+Your business will establish, implement, monitor and maintain a written standard to:

-- maintain records as necessary to demonstrate conformity to the requirements of its occupational health and safety management system
+• maintain records as necessary to demonstrate conformity to the requirements of its health and safety management system

 Employees have the right to access records relevant to their health and safety, while respecting the need for confidentiality.